hr-neetu/Pesonal-Deskotp-Assistant/README.md

 2.It understand the natural human language and speak in natural language.

-3. it works over user's voice commands and give output in voice and text form.
+3.It works over user's voice commands and give output in voice and text form.

 4.Python advanced modules are used in this project such as pyttsx3, pywhatkit, pyaudio, openCV etc.